brnoleal/nmap-summarize-results/README.md

 If you wanna change this nmap parameters, change the file **summarize.sh**.
 This is an work in progress and many adjusts may be necessary.
 Feel free to collaborate.

-**TIP**: At first time, run script without -u flag.
-Performe nmap with UDP enumaration enable can take to long.
+**Tip**: At first time, run script without -u flag.
+Performe nmap with UDP enumeration enable can take to long.

+**Atention**: The output generated are overwrited every time the script are executed (unless you rename the file or move it to another dir).

 ## Install